z3d6380/csh/README.md

     ╚██████╗███████║██║  ██║    ██╔╝
      ╚═════╝╚══════╝╚═╝  ╚═╝    ╚═╝

-ABOUT: A simple shell written in C
-       Project for OS Course at Florida Polytechnic University
+ABOUT: A simple shell written in C. Project for OS Course at Florida Polytechnic University
 AUTHOR: Luis Moraguez

 ## Built-ins